Satoshi Ogawa

 Satoshi Ogawa (小川 聡, Ogawa Satoshi) is a Japanese sabre fencer.
 He won a bronze medal, as a member of the Japanese fencing team, at the 2010 Asian Games in Guangzhou, China.

 Ogawa represented Japan at the 2008 Summer Olympics in Beijing, where he competed in the men's individual sabre event.
-He lost the first preliminary round match to Senegal's Mamadou Keita, with a sudden death score of 14–15.
+He lost his only bout in his first preliminary round match to Senegal's Mamadou Keita, with a sudden death score of 14–15.